 The Spider itself is well animated and the fact that it can move so fast along its own web helps to create a feeling of helplessness when Ynyr is trapped.

 The idea of a damsel in distress being trapped somewhere that’s guarded by a monster and the male hero then has to try and slay it, and whisk her off her feet is perhaps the oldest trope in fairy tales and fantasy stories.
-The Spider and the Widow however manages to turn the old trope on its head.
+The Spider and the Widow however manages to turn the old trope on its head in quite a sinister way.

-It gives us a very bleak take on the idea, where the male hero dies and the damsel is actually imprisoned by the beast for something horrible she did and thus is beyond the point of saving, as she does not want to live with her guilt any more.
+It gives us a very bleak take on the idea, where the male hero dies and the damsel is actually imprisoned by the beast for something horrible she did, and is beyond the point of saving because as she does not want to live with her guilt any more.

 As the spider is at the centre of the conflict of this fantastic scene then I have to rate it as one of the most memorable Fantasy villains of the 80’s.